Therapeutic Gastroscopy OesophagoGastroDuodenoscopy and dilatation

 What must I remember?

-• If you are unable to keep your appointment please notify the endoscopy department as soon as possible.
-Telephone numbers are given at the beginning of this leaflet
+• If you are unable to keep your appointment, please notify the endoscopy department as soon as possible.
+Telephone numbers are given at the beginning of this booklet.

-• If you have opted for sedation into the vein please arrange for someone to collect you and for someone to stay overnight if possible.
-Your activities afterwards are limited as advised in the sedation section of this leaflet.
+• If you have opted for sedation into the vein, please arrange for someone to collect you and for someone to stay overnight if possible.
+Your activities afterwards are limited as advised in the sedation section of this booklet.

 • The hospital cannot accept any responsibility for the loss or damage to personal property during your time on the premises.